 - Naltrexone– is a non-addictive opioid antagonist that blocks the effects of opiates.
 It is typically administered as a daily pill in Canada however, it is readily available in monthly injection form and implants in other parts of the world

 - Suboxone is a brand name medication that contains two active ingredients: Buprenorphine and Naloxone.
 Naloxone, sold under the brand name Narcan, is an opiate antagonist (like Naltrexone) and is used to block the effects of opioids and reverse overdose.Suboxone therefore, is an “opioid agonist/ antagonist” that blocks the reinforcing properties of opiates while alleviating craving for the drug and reducing withdrawal symptoms.
 Suboxone is administered daily in the form of dissolving tablets or cheek film.
-It is non-addictive and is not typically abused by clients.
+It is non-addictive and is not typically misused by clients.
 Suboxone has become the gold standard in MAT for opiate dependence.

 - Methadone– While becoming less widely used, Methadone is an opioid agonist that does not block the reinforcing properties of opiates but does prevent cravings and withdrawal symptoms while taking it.
 Methadone is dispensed daily in liquid form in specialty regulated clinics.
-It requires laboratory testing and monitoring and can be abused because of its addictive properties.
+It requires laboratory testing and monitoring and can be misused because of its addictive properties.

 Although methadone is commonly used to ease opioid withdrawal and has been an effective drug for many clients, EHN-Canada supports the use of Suboxone because most medical experts view Suboxone as a better alternative with fewer side effects and a significantly better client safety profile.
-There is also much less potential of abuse and overdose with Suboxone as compared to Methodone and it is far less complicated to administer and monitor.
+There is also much less potential for misuse and overdose with Suboxone as compared to Methodone and it is far less complicated to administer and monitor.
 In addition, the use of Suboxone is in keeping with many clients’ goals of using Medication Assisted Treatment (MAT) for a transitional period as opposed to long-term, indefinite maintenance.

 Because of the unique challenges in addressing opiate addiction, and because of its unique vulnerability to relapse, accidental overdose and death, EHN-Canada provides Medication Assisted Treatment (MAT) as an adjunct to psychological and behavioral therapies.
-This “holistic” clinical approach is supported by a high degree of scientific evidence, especially in the treatment of Opioid Use Disorder or opiate addiction.
+This “holistic” clinical approach is supported by a high degree of scientific evidence, especially in the treatment of Opioid Use Disorder or opioid addiction.
 Because MAT helps decrease withdrawal symptoms and cravings, clients are better able to engage in treatment and focus on learning new skills and ways of relating to people, places and things that could trigger relapse.
 Indeed, with the support of evidence based psychological interventions such as Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT), clients have a much higher likelihood of achieving long-term recovery which may eventually include abstinence from drugs in many cases.